 Situated in northwest Ecuador, the Ishpingo, Tambococha and Tiputini (ITT) oil fields are found inside the borders of Yasuní National Park, a designated UNESCO Man and Biosphere Reserve.
-Combined, the ITT oil fields are estimated to hold approximately 846 million barrels of oil, valued at more than $7.2 billion USD (Republic of Ecuador (Ecuador) & United Nations Development Programme (UNDP), n.d.).
-Although the development of the ITT could give Ecuador's struggling economy a much needed boost, their extraction would destroy one of the world's most biologically rich and diverse areas, disrupt the "last refuge" of the Tagaeri and Taromenane peoples, two of Ecuador's Indigenous groups living in voluntary isolation, and cause the release of millions of tonnes of CO₂ into the atmosphere from both deforestation during development, and the subsequent burning of extracted fossil fuels (Ecuador & UNDP, n.d.).
+Combined, the ITT oil fields are estimated to hold approximately 846 million barrels of oil, valued at more than $7.2 billion USD (Republic of Ecuador [Ecuador] & United Nations Development Programme [UNDP], n.d.).
+Although the development of the ITT could give Ecuador's struggling economy a much needed boost, extraction would destroy one of the world's most biologically rich and diverse areas, disrupt the "last refuge" of the Tagaeri and Taromenane peoples, two of Ecuador's Indigenous groups living in voluntary isolation, and cause the release of millions of tonnes of CO₂ into the atmosphere from both deforestation during development, and the subsequent burning of extracted fossil fuels (Ecuador & UNDP, n.d.).ⱱ

 In the face of such high costs, Ecuador's government is pursuing the placement of a permanent ban on the development of the ITT reserves, in exchange for half of the $7.2 billion in projected profits resulting from the development of the reserve.
-Contributions from the world's governments, private corporations, and individuals gathered and managed by the United Nations Development Program (UNDP) in a multi donor trust fund.
-The Yasuní-ITT Trust Fund offers a new approach to economic development, one which seeks to balance the importance of natural, social, human and financial capital, in opposition to the traditional neoclassical economic model, which focuses solely on financial capital.
+Contributions from the world's governments, private corporations, and individuals are being gathered and managed by the United Nations Development Program (UNDP) in a multi-donor trust fund.
+The Yasuní-ITT Trust Fund offers a new approach to economic development, one which seeks to balance the importance of natural, social, human and financial capital, in opposition to the traditional neoclassical economic model, which focuses solely on financial capital.ⱱ

 Ecuador's Oil Industry